 Fuck.
 Fuck.
 FuckFuckFuckFuck.

 The automated weather station is aptly named because that is exactly what it does.
-It collects weather information near the runway that is pertinent to anyone trying to land several thousand pounds of iron on Midway.
+It collects weather information near the runway that is pertinent to anyone trying to land several thousand pounds of airplane on Midway.
 Without that weather information, however, a commercial aircraft cannot legally land on Midway.
 With our station out of service, we were potentially right back where we were with the runway lights being out.

 Fuck.
 Fuck.
 FuckFuckFuckFuck.